 Part of our job as teachers – particularly teachers of literature and history—is to address issues that have philosophical, political, and moral components; these, by their very nature, can cause controversy in the classroom.
 Teaching The Taming of the Shrew by William Shakespeare?
 Gender roles will probably come up.
 Teaching the Civil Rights movement of the 1960s?
-At least one student will mention NFL players kneeling in nonviolent protest.
+At least one student will mention professional football players kneeling in nonviolent protest.
 Teaching the US Constitution?
 Someone will mention the Second Amendment?
 It is impossible to teach and not have to deal with controversial issues at some point.
 Let’s discuss how to successfully navigate these issues in your classroom.

 Today’s blog post is written by Rebecca Gettelman who is a middle and high school teacher from the Midwest.
 She has been teaching for over eleven years.

 We should start by emphasizing that you will never be able to please every parent or avoid controversy altogether.
 Sometimes an issue will blindside you – a student will ask a question in passing about a random topic, you will answer truthfully, and the next morning you will have an email from a fuming parent waiting in your inbox.
 Other times you will address a social issue that ties in with a novel you are reading and suddenly you will have parents coming at you from all directions.

 That being said, there are things you can do to help make teaching and addressing these issues go more smoothly.
 When I know I am going to be talking about something that may generate controversy in my classroom, I have four basic rules I try to follow.
 Hopefully, they will help you successfully navigate controversial topics.

 Rule One: Lay adequate groundwork with your students.